 - Play With Your Friends - The easiest way to avoid the jerks on Xbox Live is to simply not play with them.
 Skip matchmaking and find a group of friends to play with instead.
 Whether they are real life friends or people you meet online through one of the hundreds of gaming websites out there, playing with friends is always, always, always going to be more fun than playing with strangers through matchmaking.

-Join the Gamerchix - Gamerchix is a women-only group that you can join on Xbox.com.
-It exists because of exactly what this article is talking about - the simple fact that guys are jerks to women online.
-So, rather than playing with guys, you can join the Gamerchix and play with serious female gamers just like you.
-Bottom Line
+- Join the Gamerchix - The Gamerchix were a women-only group that you could join on Xbox.com.
+It existed because of exactly what this article is talking about - the simple fact that guys are jerks to women online.
+Unfortunately, it seems like the Gamerchix aren't really active anymore.

 So here is the wrap-up.
 First, everyone should follow my Xbox Live Etiquette Tips.
 Second, leave the gals alone guys.
 It isn't like they are some magical unicorn that you are never going to see another one of.
 Third, gals, use the player review and file complaint features.
 They will help you weed out the jerks from the good guys.
 Fourth, don't go out of your way to show that you are a female.
 No one knows or cares until you make a grand proclamation of it, so if you don't want to be harassed keep it on the down low.
 Fifth, find friends to play with.
 Games are always more fun with people you know.
 Sixth, perhaps most importantly if you want to have a really good time on Xbox Live, join the Gamerchix.
 The group was created specifically for female gamers like you, and now has over 4,000 members in 30 countries.
 Take advantage of it.